How 'Namaste' Flew Away From Us

 Yoga teachers all over the place teach these overblown interpretations of the word to try to ground their classes in a sense of authenticity, or even holiness.
 It helps that the word namaste comes from a language that is unfamiliar to many of the teachers and practitioners of yoga in the U.S. It's much easier to exaggerate the meaning of a word that sounds foreign.

-With all of the faux gravity, it's easy to see how the commercial yoga industry flipped namaste into a catch-phrase.
-Sporting "namaste" on a water bottle or tote bag lets people present an essence and a persona that they believe is a part of an "exotic" culture simply by....buying a tote bag.
+With all of the faux gravity, it's easy to see how the commercial yoga industry flipped namaste into a catchphrase.
+Sporting "namaste" on a water bottle or tote bag lets people present an essence and a persona that they believe is a part of an "exotic" culture simply by ... buying a tote bag.

 Then come the jokes.
 The tendency to make a joke out of words from other languages — like "Nama-slay" — is very American, says Rumya Putcha.
 But of course, not everyone can be in on those jokes.
-Putcha says deciding which languages get made fun of is one way society establishes which people and cultures are the norm and which are not.
+Putcha says that deciding which languages get made fun of is one way society establishes which people and cultures are the norm and which are not.
 (Can you imagine Target selling tote bags and water bottles with a play on the word "hello"?
 Who's going to shell out big bucks for a HELLO-M-G yoga mat?)

-And there are other consequences, too.
+And there are other consequences.
 When white English speakers fold words from other languages into their lexicon, they're often seen as cultured and worldly (and funny!).
 But for people of color, it's a totally different game.
-For example, after President Trump enacted the travel ban, Putcha says, her family became "hyper vigilant" about speaking the language they normally spoke at home in public "for fear that it would raise suspicion" about their immigration status.
+For example, after President Trump enacted the travel ban, Putcha says, her family became "hypervigilant" about speaking the language they normally spoke at home in public "for fear that it would raise suspicion" about their immigration status.

 There's another reason South Asians may cringe when they see namaste everywhere — the experience of being namaste'd.
 It's the term I use for when a random stranger, usually white, says "namaste" to you for no discernible reason besides your appearance.
 A bunch of folks on Twitter brought it up.